AdaCore/gpr/doc/gpr_user_guide/source/managing_sources.rst

 This chapter covers how GPR locates source files: directory scanning, explicit file lists, exclusions, and naming conventions.
-Understanding these mechanisms lets you organise your source tree freely without forcing a particular directory layout.
+Understanding these mechanisms lets you organize your source tree freely without forcing a particular directory layout.